casscass/artcloud/README.md

 ![trello](https://github.com/casscass/artcloud/blob/master/app/assets/images/TrelloProgress3.png)

-A snapshot of my Trello board twords the end of the project is below.
+A snapshot of my Trello board towrds the end of the project is below.

 ![trello](https://raw.githubusercontent.com/casscass/artcloud/master/app/assets/images/TrelloProgress4.png)

 ### GitHub
-A record of all the frequent commits, feature branches (based on user stories), pull requests and merges undertaken throughout this project can be found at the projects github account below.
+A record of all the frequent commits, feature branches (based on user stories), pull requests and merges undertaken throughout this project can be found at the projects github account.
 ![github](https://github.com/casscass/artcloud)

 ##  Requirements - Rails Application Code
 Ruby on Rails development skills were demonstrated by implementing the following requirements,